By Ken Zurski

 James Lord Pierpoint, a New Englander, is credited with authoring “Jingle Bells.”
 Some suggest he wrote it in honor of the Thanksgiving feast rather than Christmas, which is unlikely on both counts.
 After all, how many carols were being written specifically about Thanksgiving?

-Roger Lee Hall, a New England based music preservationist, does not refute or confirm the Thanksgiving theory only reiterates that Pierpoint may have written the song around Thanksgiving time, but certainly not about it.
+Roger Lee Hall, a New England based music preservationist, does not refute or confirm the Thanksgiving theory only reiterates that Pierpoint may have written the song around Thanksgiving time, but probably not about it.

 But like the lack of any Christmas themes, the song does not invoke the spirit of food or sharing – only a time and place.
 So at least the snow fits, especially in the upper east.
 In this case, Medford, Massachusetts, Pierpoint’s hometown.